About This Chapter

 Many people have heard of IQ, but do you know the story behind measuring intelligence?
 Watch this video to find out about Alfred Binet, the man who designed the first intelligence test, and how his work has influenced education.

-8. History of Intelligence Testing
+8. History of Intelligence Testing in Psychology

 Throughout the years, there have been many methods used that attempted to accurately quantify and measure human intelligence.
 You've probably heard of or taken an IQ test, but what does an IQ test actually measure?
 Find out in this lesson.